-Marius Petipa (1818–1910) is one of the most influential figures of classical ballet.
+Marius Petipa (1818–1910) was one of the most influential figures of classical ballet.
 His choreography forms the basis of The Royal Ballet’s productions of The Nutcracker, The Sleeping Beauty, Swan Lake, Giselle, Don Quixote, La Bayadère and Coppélia, among others.

 Petipa’s ballets were grand spectacles that made magnificent use of the corps de ballet and placed the lead ballerina centre stage.
-His theatre and school became a model for all ballet around the globe throughout the 20th century.
+His theatre and school became a model for all ballet around the globe throughout the 20th century

 Royal Opera House Covent Garden Foundation, a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775)